Sign-in to Account

 Why Does Your Clean House Have Roaches?

-Written by Aptive Environmental October 21, 2019
+Written by Aptive Pest Control October 21, 2019

 Sometimes, no matter how much you clean, your efforts aren’t enough to keep pest infestations at bay.
 Cockroaches are one type of pest that will feed on almost anything in a home, and once they’re inside, these bugs can hide and reproduce rapidly within the smallest of cracks and crevices.
 However, a cockroach infestation doesn’t necessarily point to a dirty home.
 In the United States, AmericanGerman, and Oriental are the most commonly found species of roaches, and these species will sneak indoors to look for food, water, and shelter.